James-Frowen/SimpleWebTransport/README.md

 If you host your webgl build on a https domain you will need to use wss which will require a ssl cert.

 [See this page](./HowToCreateSSLCert.md)

+# Logging

+Log levels can be set using the dropdown on the transport or or setting `Mirror.SimpleWeb.Log.level`.

+The transport applies the dropdown value in its `Awake` and `OnValidate` methods.

+### Log methods

+Log methods in this transport use the [ConditionalAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.conditionalattribute?view=netstandard-2.0) so they are removed depending on the preprocessor defines.

+These preprocessor defines effect the logging
+- `DEBUG` allows warn/error logs
+- `SIMPLEWEB_LOG_ENABLED` allows all logs

+Without `SIMPLEWEB_LOG_ENABLED` info or verbose logging will never happen even if log level allows it.

+See the [Unity docs](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) on how set custom defines.